 Comparative Cultural Studies U.S. - Minor

 The courses recommended for the minor examine such issues as racial and gender politics; media, power, and politics; language; religion and religious practices; literature, film, performance; politics; food; and sports.
-The coursework gives students the opportunity to an understanding of the various cultural groups which compose the kaleidoscope that is America.
+The coursework gives students the opportunity to acquire an understanding of the various cultural groups which compose the kaleidoscope that is America.

-The minor will assist students who are seeking a wide variety of jobs, ranging from U.S. government positions to social and popular media, to private business ventures, cultural organizations, and non-profit organizations.
+The minor will assist students who are seeking a wide variety of jobs, ranging from U.S. government positions to social and popular media, as well as private business ventures, cultural organizations, and non-profit organizations.
 It is also beneficial for students who are pursuing a wide range of graduate and professional degrees, including law, education, non-profit administration, public policy, public health, communication, cultural studies, environmental studies, media studies, anthropology, social work, and business.